trisha-shiny/Handwritten-digit-recognition/README.md

 ## 🎯 Objective
 - Use CNNs to classify handwritten digits from the MNIST dataset.
 - Train, validate, and test the model for high accuracy.
-- (Optional) Build a simple UI to draw digits and predict them.

 ---

 ## 📂 Dataset
-We use the **MNIST dataset** (70,000 grayscale images of digits, 28x28 pixels each).
+**MNIST dataset** (70,000 grayscale images of digits, 28x28 pixels each).

 - 60,000 training images
 - 10,000 test images